 • userID (required) - any non-empty unique string identifying the user.
-Passing null will delete the current user ID userID will not be sent if the data anonymization is enabled.
+Passing null will delete the current user ID

 The user email address is another additional, optional string for user identification - if the provided user email is sent to the audience manager part when you send the custom profile attribute configured on the audience manager web panel.
 Similarly to the user ID, it allows the association of data from various platforms (for example iOS and Android) to the same user as long as the same email is used on all platforms.
 To set user email use the userEmail field: